alexandergraeff/PagamiCarbonScaling/readme.txt

 Git

-- This is a local git repository
+- This is a clone of a private GitHub repository: git@github.com:alexandergraeff/PagamiCarbonScaling.git
 - Though no changes are anticipated by anyone other than the author, any changes to the directory should be added to the Git history.
+Contact the author if changes are made and you need help with Git tracking.
+- Once development is complete, the remote repository will be deleted and the local copy will have Git repository files removed.

 _______________________________________________________________________________